asparagustuss/Gmail_Auto_Delete/README.md

 **Options Explained:**
 - DELETE_AFTER_DAYS: Only delete emails older than X days (0 includes EVERYTHING/All emails reguardless of when received)
+- MESSAGE_MB_MINIMUM: Only delete emails that are at least X MB (0 includes EVERYTHING/All emails reguardless of size)
+- HAS_ATTACHMENT: If true, only email with an attachement will be deleted.
+- CONTAINS_FILE_TYPES: Only emails containg the listed file types will be deleted.
+- SKIP_STARRED: If true, any email that is been starred will NOT deleted.
+- SKIP_SNOOZED: If true, any email that is snoozed will NOT deleted.
-- SKIP_ASSIGNED_YELLOW_STAR: If true, any email with an assigned Yellow Star is NOT deleted.
+- SKIP_UNREAD: If true, any email that is unread will NOT deleted.
-- SKIP_ASSIGNED_IMPORTANT: If true, any email assigned Important is NOT deleted. *Important emails are auto flagged by a gmail algorithm.
+- SKIP_IMPORTANT: If true, any email assigned Important is NOT deleted. *Important emails are auto flagged by a gmail algorithm.
 Chances are these emails are not in fact important to you (defualt is False).
-- SKIP_ASSIGNED_USER_MADE_LABELS: If true, any email with a user made custom label is NOT deleted.
+- SKIP_USER_MADE_LABELS: If true, any email with a user made custom label is NOT deleted.
 You dont need to identify them.
 The script looks up all labels and skips any label that was created by the user.
 - SKIP_FROM_LIST: Emails received from these specific addresses will never be deleted reguardless of any settings above
+- SKIP_CATEGORY_LIST: Emails received from these specific categories will never be deleted reguardless of any settings above